tardis-sn/gsoc/content/ideas.rst

 (see http://carsus.readthedocs.io/en/latest/).
 For this year we aim to strengthen the link between Carsus and TARDIS and also include more atomic data into Carsus.

-**Your first objective if you choose to accept the mission:** download the atomic data from http://kookaburra.phyast.pitt.edu/hillier/web/CMFGEN.htm and read in the tabulated data contained in si2_osc_kurucz.
+**Your first objective if you choose to accept the mission:** Download the atomic data from http://kookaburra.phyast.pitt.edu/hillier/web/CMFGEN.htm and read in the tabulated data contained in si2_osc_kurucz.